 Dating or living your life in a less common relationship arrangement whether polyamory, open-relationships, or any other forms, including lifestyle?

 Feel that there’s a gap between how you view the world and how ‘everyone else’ sees things?

 Working with me you can:

-- Find a calm, safe place to explore the patterns, experiences, and events in your life that have led you to where you are now.
+Explore the patterns, experiences, and events in your life that led you to where you are now.

-- Navigate past fights and arguments with a partner or co-parent to find a path toward your common hopes and goals.
+Navigate past fights with a partner to find a path toward your common hopes and goals.

 Ready to begin our work together and start on the path toward the change you seek?